If you've been invited to provide an individual with feedback on a LSP360° then it's probably because you've been identified as someone who:

 • understands the nature of the role and job duties of the participant.

-No, but it is greatly appreciated because of the value of robust feedback.
-The more respondents that can provide feedback, the more comprehensive the assessment report tends to be.
-This means that an individual will get a better idea of how their behaviour is perceived in the workplace, to better plan their ongoing leadership development.
+While participation isn’t mandatory, the more respondents that can provide feedback, the more comprehensive the assessment report tends to be.
+This means the individual will get a better idea of how their behaviour is perceived in the workplace, to better plan their ongoing leadership development.

-Participants normally choose their raters, and they may also consult with their manager about who should provide feedback.
+Participants normally choose their respondents but may also consult with their manager about it.

 Speak for yourself.
 You've been invited to provide feedback because of your relationship to the participant.
 Your feedback, ratings and comments are valuable because they represent your perspective - not someone else's.